-Because these take too long to get off the ground and some also incorporate some additional expenses we don’t recommend starting with these tactics.
+Because these take too long to get off the ground and some also incorporate additional expenses, we don’t recommend starting with these tactics.

-Most people will be better off starting with the tactics outlined above, and it’s important to note that the tactics above can still be actively used even when your freelance business is humming.
+Most people will be better off starting with the tactics outlined above, and it’s important to note that those tactics can still be used even when your freelance business is humming.
 However, the adventurous should consider the following advanced digital marketing tactics.